 The interdisciplinary focus of the semester on Data, Ethics, and Culture in London allows you to integrate human, technological, and data literacies.
 Together, these literacies are central to global citizenship and form the basis of an education in “humanics."

-"London has the trick of making its past, its long indelible past, always a part of its present.
-And for that reason it will always have meaning for its future." - Anna Quindlen, Imagine London
+“London has the trick of making its past, its long indelible past, always a part of its present.
+And for that reason it will always have meaning for the future.” -Anna Quindlen, Imagined London.

 What is humanics?
 “Humanics” is the integrated, experiential, adaptive learning that distinguishes human beings in an increasingly digital world shaped by artificial intelligence.

 Why is humanics important?
 The integrated learning at the heart of humanics will prepare you for the jobs and leadership roles only humans can undertake.
 In the words of President Aoun, humanics learning will make you “Robot Proof.”

 Why humanics in London?
 The New College of the Humanities is a vibrant location for this special program.
 It hosts an international student body and faculty and offers opportunities for intellectual exchange through workshops, student clubs, and special events such as a planned symposium on the occasion of Brexit — the United Kingdom's controversial secession from the European Union that is due to occur in March 2019.

 Located in Bloomsbury, a neighborhood of writers and artists, NCH is close to theaters, museums, educational institutions, and business centers.
 Like Northeastern, NCH provides ample opportunities for engagement with surrounding communities and pressing contemporary issues, as well as a commitment to exploring questions of ethics and culture with attention to past and present.